syntevo/docs/src/SmartGit/Manual/GUI/AI-Commit-Annotations.md

   - The Notes refs where the annotation outputs should be stored.
   - Any additional Notes processing (title, options, visual representation in SmartGit's **Graph View**).

+For interactive annotations that are not using `diff = pair`, selecting multiple commits and configuring both `notesRef` and `notesTitle` makes SmartGit show **Annotate Commits** and offer **Run in Background** to save the results to the configured notes ref.

 ### Example - Analyzing the difference between two selected diffs and displaying the difference interactively

 Adding the `[smartgit-ai-commit-annotation "Describe Diff"]` section below to your Git config creates a new **Describe Diff** command in the **Graph** context menu when exactly two commits are selected in the **Graph View** of the **Log Window** or the **Standard Window**.